caporizzi/Bulles/README.md

 ![enter image description here](https://i.imgur.com/DSmegJD.png)

-![enter image description here](https://i.imgur.com/e6Nv6nR.png)

-The domain is mostly liquid, with ~70% of cells as liquid and ~30% representing gas regions.
+![enter image description here](https://i.imgur.com/e6Nv6nR.png) The domain is mostly liquid, with ~70% of cells as liquid and ~30% representing gas regions.

+## Limitations and Future Work

+### Limitations
+While the current implementation successfully identifies and tracks bubbles in a parallel framework, several limitations remain.
+First, the algorithm only employs horizontal partitioning, which simplifies communication but limits scalability for very large domains.
+As the grid size increases, the communication between MPI ranks also grows, particularly during the exchange of boundary rows and the global equivalence resolution.
+This may limit the efficiency gains from additional processes in large-scale simulations.
+### Future work

+One idea is to implement a fully parallel Union-Find with global synchronization, which would allow equivalence resolution to be done more efficiently without relying on a central process.

+These improvements would not only extend the algorithm’s functionality but also could help increase speed-up and improve scalability on high-performance computing systems.
+It should be noted that in the current work, the primary focus was on correctness and parallel implementation of the algorithm, rather than on optimizing performance or achieving maximum speed-up.

 ## References
 [1] "A parallel Eulerian interface tracking/Lagrangian point particle multi-scale coupling procedure" M. Herrmann, 2009